 Mental health support for new and expectant parents

-Our Parent and Baby Relationships service helps parents and carers in Liverpool develop strong and healthy relationships with their babies.
+Our Parent-Baby Relationships service helps parents and carers in Liverpool develop strong and healthy relationships with their babies.
 We’re focusing on keeping babies safe and helping parents, carers and babies enjoy each other’s company and form good relationships, so that babies develop to their full potential.

-How can our Parent and Baby Relationship service support people?
+How can our Parent-Baby Relationship service support people?

 We help parents and carers see and respond to their baby’s present needs.
 We do this by supporting them to overcome blocks; for example, to reprocess early trauma or birth trauma, recognise their baby as a unique individual, understand the baby’s developmental needs and practical issues like housing and money.

 We help with planning around the baby’s needs, and in some cases, we offer therapy either in groups or with individual families, like:

 • family therapy;

 We work in combination with the other professionals supporting the family, like midwives, health visitors, children’s centre staff, early help staff and social workers.

 We can work with families from conception through to 18 months old, but the younger the babies are when we start to work with the family, the better.
 The best results come from working with families antenatally.